Tiktik: The Aswang Chronicles

 Tiktik: The Aswang Chronicles is a 2012 Filipino action comedy horror adventure film written and directed by Erik Matti.
-The film stars Dingdong Dantes, Lovi Poe, Joey Marquez, Janice de Belen and Roi Vinzon.
-Dingdong Dantes' company AgostoDos Pictures also served as one of the producers.
+The film stars Dingdong Dantes (who co-produced the film under AgostoDos Pictures), Lovi Poe, Joey Marquez, Janice de Belen and Roi Vinzon.
 The film is the first full-length Filipino film entirely shot on green screen chroma key.
 The film received mixed to positive reviews from critics who praised its visual effects while criticizing the plot.
 Tiktik: The Aswang Chronicles was followed up with a sequel Kubot: The Aswang Chronicles 2 in 2014, which was also directed by Matti.
-The movie was produced by GMA Pictures.

 Plot

-Makoy (Dingdong Dantes), an arrogant and ill-mannered playboy from Manila, travels to an unnamed province to get to the town of Pulupandan in an effort to make amends with his pregnant girlfriend, Sonia (Lovi Poe).
-Sonia's mother, Fely (Janice de Belen), is very unhappy at his arrival and immediately asks him to leave.
+Makoy, an arrogant and ill-mannered playboy from Manila, travels to the provincial town of Pulupandan in an effort to make amends with his pregnant girlfriend, Sonia.
+Sonia's mother, Fely, is very unhappy at his arrival and immediately asks him to leave.
 Sonia likewise asks him to leave, intending to break off their relationship and raise the child on her own.
 Makoy calls one of his friends back in Manila from the store next door, and is convinced to make another attempt at reconciliation.
-The store owner, Pacing (Rina Reyes), explains a little of Sonia's background.
+The store owner, Pacing, explains Sonia's background.

-Makoy goes back to the house, and Sonia's father, Nestor (Joey Marquez), is more welcoming.
-He invites Makoy to attend Sonia's birthday celebration the next day and asks him to help shop for supplies with their house helper, Bart (Ramon Bautista).
-While at the town marketplace, Bart suggests they buy a pig from his cousin Ringo (Mike Gayoso) who he says can give them a discount.
+Makoy goes back to the house, and Sonia's father, Nestor, is more welcoming.
+He invites Makoy to attend Sonia's birthday celebration the next day and asks him to help shop for supplies with their house helper, Bart.
+While at the town marketplace, Bart suggests they buy a pig from his cousin Ringo who he says can give them a discount.
 Nestor and Makoy then travel to the next town to meet Ringo.

 A group of four rowdy kids, led by Kulot, harass the two.
-They are saved by Ringo, who berates his son Kulot in front of them.
-He also refused to give a discount to them, and Makoy urges Nestor to go back to the first marketplace instead.
+They are saved by Kulot's father Ringo, who berates his son in front of them.
+He also refuses to give them a discount, and Makoy urges Nestor to return to Pulupandan.
 On their way out, however, Kulot hears that Sonia is pregnant, and offers to sell them a pig at a much lower price.
 Although Nestor hesitates, Makoy decides to buy it.
 Kulot however, is missing during the actual transaction which is completed by Hilda, Kulas and Mutya.